Collaborne/miro-templating/README.md

 ### Define target areas for querying

-The following template declares a target area:
+To declare target area, add the field `metadata` with the `import_type`.
+For example, the following template declares a target area:

 ```json
 {